Rithvikns/Chess_Engine/current_progress.md

 ## Extra pass Statements

-- pass is unnecessary in methods that already contain executable code.

-- Remove pass from display, set_piece, move_piece, and get_occupancy.

 - Fix Variable Name bitnoard_name

 - In is_square_occupied, for bitnoard_name, bitboard in self.bitboards.items(): contains a typo.